kitzberger/tight/README.md

 ## Configuration

-None necessary.

-But you can alter the level of tightness in the extension settings.
+Adjust the level of tightness in the extension settings for the 4 components:

+* edit masks
+* list module
+* page module
+* filelist module